Reference: Loopy’s Model of a Kernel

 Invoke an editor (given by the environment variable EDITOR) on the generated kernel code, allowing for tweaks before the code is passed on to the target for compilation.

 Allow re-ordering of floating point arithmetic.
-Re-ordering may give different results as floating point arithmetic is not associative in addition and mulitplication.
+Re-ordering may give different results as floating point arithmetic is not associative in addition and multiplication.
 Default is True.
 Note that the implementation of this option is currently incomplete.

 Options to pass to the target compiler when building the kernel.
 A list of strings.